 Kiku Day’s YouTube series on shakuhachi

-I have started a new video series about the shakuhachi.
+I have now a video series about the shakuhachi.
 I will do interviews with players from whom we can learn about the shakuhachi with all its variations in approach of history, repertoire, instruments etc.

 Interview with IZUMI Takeo, art historian